 Another illustration of behavior that does not fit older, rigid definitions of rationality concerns the way that we process information.
-Perhaps the most famous behavioral economist is not even an economist by training.
-Despite being educated as a psychologist, Daniel Kahneman won the 2002 Nobel Memorial Prize in economic science.
-Kahneman's research has found that people tend to give undue weight to information that is easily available or vivid, something he called the availability heuristic. ("Heuristic" means a method for solving problems.)
+The person widely recognized as the founder of behavioral economics is not even an economist by training.
+Despite being educated as a psychologist, Daniel Kahneman won the 2002 Nobel Prize in economics.
+Kahneman's research has found that people tend to give undue weight to information that is easily available or vivid, something he called the availability heuristic. ("Heuristic" refers to simplified methods for quickly solving problems.)
 For example, consider the results of one experiment involving students deciding which courses to take next semester.
 First, they see a summary of evaluations from hundreds of other students indicating that a certain course is very good.
 But then they watch a video interview of just one student, who gives a negative review of the course.
 Even when students were told in advance that such a negative review was atypical, they tended to be more influenced by the single vivid negative review than the summary of hundreds of evaluations.

-availability heuristic: placing undue importance on particular information because it is readily available or vivid cash.
+availability heuristic: placing undue importance on particular information because it is readily available or vivid

+Kahneman has also shown that the way a decision is presented to people can significantly influence their choices, an effect he refers to as framing.
+For example, consider a gas station that advertises a special 5-cent-per-gallon discount for paying cash.
 Meanwhile, another station with the same prices indicates that they charge a 5-cent-per-gallon surcharge to customers who pay by credit card.
 Although the prices end up exactly the same, experiments suggest that consumers respond more favorably to the station that advertises the apparent discount.
 For another famous example of the importance of framing, see Box 7.1.